Mangaweka – Climbing, Hiking & Mountaineering

 From there the track through the bush is steadily upward but really nice bush and after about two hours you will reach the upper bush edge and the hut.
 This is the second hut on this site the first one being one of the first in the Ruahines.
 After the hut the ridge steadily but easily climbs up to the top of the Hikurangi Range with the Pourangaki river valley to your right (South) You get great views over the headwaters of the Kawhatau river after you reach Iron Peg peak and it is only a few hundred yards from there northwards to the trig Mangaweka.

 If you were to drop straight off the the east of Mangaweka peak you will find you can walk easily right down Trig creek into the Kawhatau River and turning up stream it is an easy walk to Waterfall Creek Hut coming across some very nice river flats before the hut.

 From here also it is an easy walk up through Rangi Saddle over to Upper Waikamaka hut out from there again an easy walk over Waipawa Saddle to the Triplex Hut and the farmland of the Hawkes Bay.
 A nice two or three day walk.

-Click here to submit your own climbing note for Mangaweka
+Click here to read 1 more climbing note for Mangaweka or submit your own

 Select Mangaweka Location Map Detail: